10 ways to scare yourself silly in VR this Halloween

 5. Goosebumps: Night of Scares (Gear VR)

 Ha-ha!
-Goosbumps, you scoff.
+Goosebumps, you scoff.
 Goosebumps is the cheesy (but amazing) book series that stopped being scary the moment you hit high school.
 Ah, but you haven't experienced Goosebumps in VR.
 This short adventure brings some of the series' most iconic creatures, like Slappy the Dummy, werewolves and Jack Black's voice, to the virtual realm.
 Yes, it's lighthearted fun, but it just goes to show that everything is scarier in VR.

 6. Dead Secret (Gear VR and Oculus Rift)